CnCNet/petool/README.md

 ### Note on GNU binutils

-You need `GNU binutils` *2.25.51-20150607* or at least commit `9ac47a4` to successfully do everything without assertion errors.
-Fixes are expected to land in *2.26* when it is released.
+You need `GNU binutils` *2.26* to successfully do everything without assertion errors.

 All stable releases before 2.26 suffer from missing absolute reloc support for COFF object files which means you can't jump to or call absolute memory